openstack/python-openstackclient/doc/source/command-objects/server.rst

 .. option:: --image <image>

-    Create server from this image (name or ID)
+    Create server boot disk from this image (name or ID)

 .. option:: --volume <volume>

-    Create server from this volume (name or ID)
+    Create server using this volume as the boot disk (name or ID)

+    This option automatically creates a block device mapping with a boot index of 0.
+On many hypervisors (libvirt/kvm for example) this will be device ``vda``.
+Do not create a duplicate mapping using :option:`--block-device-mapping` for this volume.

 .. option:: --flavor <flavor>